bitnami/charts/bitnami/jupyterhub/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 5.0.0

+This major version adds the ability to pre-pull extra images through the imagePuller daemonset, which previously supported pulling only a few fixed images. extraImages can be specified through the auxiliaryImage.extraImages configuration.

 ### To 3.0.0